Peplink Settings to Get Started

 - Plug the device into power, and wait for the green lights to appear!

-- Connect a computer/tablet to your device.
-Connect to the device via WiFi and open the Admin Page.
-You can do this with a phone, but its likely much easier with a full keyboard for typing.
+- Connect a computer/tablet to your device via WiFi.
+You can do this with a phone, but it's likely much easier with a full keyboard.

-- To get to the Admin page: open a browser window and enter the router's ip address (on the bottom of the device)
+- To get to the Admin page: open a browser window and enter the device's IP address (on the bottom of the device)

-- Log into the admin, and reset your password (Peplink will make you do this) (And make sure to write this password down)
+- Log into the admin, and reset your password (Peplink will make you do this) (And make sure to write this password down somewhere you can find it!)

 - Change your device's WiFi password (Peplink will make you do this).
 You will be disconnected from the device once you change your password.